typia.assert() โ throw on the first invalid field

 /**

-* String representation of the expected type at the error location.
+* String representation of expected type.

 *